 This hive looked great.
 It’s just a quick snapshot of the top of a hive.
 But it’s what I hoped to see.

 Still it’s early in the season for a Wyoming hive.
 There’s little to no brood rearing yet.
 And any major food crisis is still more than 2 months away when active brood rearing begins long before any forage is available.
 Plenty of time for some surprises.

 With the cluster in the top box, I’ll have to learn some new tricks.
-But the possibility exists that a hive with an upper entrance could checker board itself making early spring management even more simple.
+But it’s possible that a hive with an upper entrance could checker board itself, making early spring management even more simple.

-And it’s certainly easier to inspect a broodnest located on top of a 3 story hive than it is to inspect it in the bottom box.
+And it’s easier to inspect a broodnest located on top of a 3 story hive, than it is to inspect one in the bottom box.

 Time will tell.

 Although early winter visits affords some help for needy hives, it’s the beekeeper who benefits most.